+Copyright © 1996 by the Office of the Revisor of Statutes, State of Minnesota.
+All Rights Reserved.

-- Subd.
+Subd.
 2. Rescue of fish.
-If the commissioner rescues fish endangered by lack of oxygen in the winter, the fish may be transferred to other waters, sold, or otherwise disposed of. - Subd.
-3. Taking of fish. (a) The commissioner may, by rule, authorize residents to take fish: - (1) in any quantity; - (2) in any manner, except by use of seines, hoop nets, fyke nets, and explosives; and - (3) for personal use only, except rough fish may be sold. - (b) In an emergency the commissioner may authorize the taking of fish without publishing the rule if notice is posted conspicuously along the shore of the waters.
+If the commissioner rescues fish endangered by lack of oxygen in the winter, the fish may be transferred to other waters, sold, or otherwise disposed of.

+Subd.
+3. Taking of fish. (a) The commissioner may authorize residents to take fish:

+• (1) in any quantity;

+(2) in any manner, except by use of seines, hoop nets, fyke nets, and explosives; and

+(3) for personal use only, except rough fish may be sold.

+(b) The commissioner may authorize the taking of fish by posting notice conspicuously along the shore of the waters and publishing a news release in a newspaper of general circulation in the area where the waters are located.